alabou/NMOS-MatroxOnly/NMOS With Node Reservation.md

 This operation attemps to renew an exclusive session and obtain an associated bearer token.
 The session expires in 60 minutes unless it is renewed.
 A session is "alive" for 60 seconds after being acquired or used.

-This operation fails with a status `Unauthorized` if the bearer token of an `Authorization` header is invalid or the session has expired or if an `Authorization` header is not used and there is an alive session.
-This operation fails with a status `Locked` if an `Authorization` header is not used and there is no alive session.
+This operation fails with a status `Unauthorized` if the bearer token of an `Authorization` header is invalid or the session has expired.

-This operation fails if attempted before 1/3 of the session lifetime.
+This operation fails with a status `TooEarly` if attempted before 1/3 of the session lifetime.

 This operation returns a new bearer token to be used subsequently.